MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

 \subsection{Training Dataset for \textsc{MatSKRAFT}}

 We constructed the training dataset for composition and property extraction through a hierarchical pipeline that avoids manual annotation.
-The approach combines multiple techniques including distant supervision~\cite{mintz2009distant}, annotation algorithms, and power-law guided data augmentation (see Methods).
+The approach combines multiple techniques including distant supervision~\cite{mintz2009distant}, annotation algorithms, and power-law guided data augmentation (see Section~\ref{subsec: method_dataset_cons}).
 Distant supervision leverages existing structured datasets to automatically generate labeled training data by aligning text with known facts or relationships.
 Here, for distant supervision, we employed INTERGLAD~\cite{interglad}, a commercial dataset of inorganic glasses comprising compositions, properties and the references from which they have been extracted.
 Distant supervision using INTERGLAD and the full text of the respective journals provided an initial 805 training instances (property-bearing rows or columns), with F1 score of 82.77 on the expert-annotated development set.
-Improving this further with domain-informed annotation algorithms (see Methods and SI), coverage expanded to 2,162 instances and the F1 score improved to 88.18, with precision increasing in 17 out of 18 properties and a notable overall precision gain of 11.36 points.
+Improving this further with domain-informed annotation algorithms (see Supplementary Information~\ref{subsec: appendix_hierarch_performance_validation} and ~\ref{algo_for_annotation_code_prop}, coverage expanded to 2,162 instances and the F1 score improved to 88.18, with precision increasing in 17 out of 18 properties and a notable overall precision gain of 11.36 points.

-To address frequency imbalance across materials' properties (that is, some properties having low number of entries), we introduced statistically grounded augmentation based on co-occurrence priors and Gaussian sampling (see Methods~\ref{method_data_aug} and App.~\ref{algo_for_annotation_code_prop}).
-This approach increased the training set to 3,561 instances and achieving an F1 score of 88.88, with balanced precision (89.12\%) and recall (88.64\%).
+To address frequency imbalance across materials' properties (that is, some properties having low number of entries), we introduced statistically grounded augmentation based on co-occurrence priors and Gaussian sampling (see Section~\ref{method_data_aug} and Supplementary Information~\ref{algo_for_annotation_code_prop}).
+This approach increased the training set to 3,561 instances and achieving an F1 score of 89.56, with balanced precision (90.59\%) and recall (88.56\%).
 The final dataset comprises 2,793 tables (2,009 training, 416 validation, 368 manually annotated test) with comparable property and non-property distributions, enabling robust evaluation of extraction performance across diverse table structures.
-This automated training pipeline resolves the data scarcity challenge while maintaining scientific-grade accuracy for both common and specialized properties (detailed in App.~\ref{subsec:hierarchical_data_generation}).
+This automated training pipeline resolves the data scarcity challenge while maintaining scientific-grade accuracy for both common and specialized properties (detailed in Supplementary Information~\ref{subsec:hierarchical_data_generation}).

 For composition extraction, we enhanced our earlier work on structure-aware table classification, presented in DiSCoMaT~\cite{gupta-etal-2023-discomat}, by applying targeted annotation algorithms to identify compositional content initially overlooked.
 In this approach, tables are classified based on the nature in which the compositions are represented.
 Specifically, they are classified as SCC, MCC, PI, and non-composition (NC) tables~\cite{gupta-etal-2023-discomat}.
 Our structure-specific annotation algorithms targeting MCC and PI formats reclassified compositional information within the non-compositional (NC) tables, increasing total compositional table coverage from 1,647 to 1,801 out of 4,408 training tables compared to the original training split in DiSCoMaT~\cite{gupta-etal-2023-discomat}.